• Best Fall Recipes

 What if I am allergic to soy?

-Use coconut amino instead of tamari or soy sauce.
-This makes it vegan too.
+Use coconut aminos or soy-free tamari sauce instead of tamari or soy sauce.

 📖 Recipe